fitzkie/ai-income-pathfinder/GITHUB_SETUP.md

 ## FAQ

 **Q: Can I use SiteGround?**
 A: Not recommended.
 SiteGround is for PHP/WordPress sites.
-This app needs Node.js runtime.
+This app needs a Node.js runtime plus PostgreSQL.
 Use Railway, Render, or a VPS instead.

 **Q: Will my data persist?**
-A: Currently using in-memory storage (resets on restart).
-Add PostgreSQL database for persistence (covered in DEPLOYMENT.md).
+A: Yes—as long as `DATABASE_URL` points to PostgreSQL.
+Persistence is required now (see `DATABASE_SETUP.md` for the seed script).

 **Q: How much does it cost?**
 - **Railway**: $5/month free credit (enough for this app)
 - **Render**: Free tier available (sleeps after inactivity)
-- **Both have paid plans starting ~$7-20/month for production**
+- Paid plans start around $7-20/month for production workloads.

 **Q: What about the database?**
-A: Add it later!
-The app works fine with in-memory storage for now.
-When ready, add PostgreSQL through Railway/Render dashboard (takes 2 minutes).
+A: PostgreSQL is mandatory.
+Provision it up front (Railway does this automatically) and run `npm run db:push && npm run seed:opportunities` to populate data.